 Department Chair of the Department of Urban Planning and Associate Professor of Urban Planning

-Currently, Scott Truex is an Associate Professor in the Department of Urban Planning in the R. Wayne Estopinal College of Architecture and Planning (CAP) at Ball State University.
+Scott Truex is the Department Chairperson and Associate Professor in the Department of Urban Planning in the R. Wayne Estopinal College of Architecture and Planning (CAP) at Ball State University.
 He also served as the Director of the Community Based Projects (CBP) Program and founder of CAP’s Indianapolis Center.
 He received AICP certified in 1988 as a professional planner.

 His areas of teaching and research focus Sustainable Community Design and Development, Public Participation in Design and Planning, Community Visioning, Smart Green Design Practices and Net-zero Affordable Housing Solutions.
 These activities are not limited to the United States as he is engaged in applied research projects internationally.

 Through the of Community Based Projects (CBP) Program for the Estopinal College of Architecture and Planning he has worked extensively with small town and neighborhood development projects.
 This work has been largely through community design workshops- “charrettes” a trademark program of the CBP, recognized national as one of the premier community outreach programs.
 Additionally, he was co-director of the Indiana Total Quality of Life Initiative (TQLI) for the Indiana Department of Community Development from 1992-94 and continues today as an advocate for this holistic approach to community development.

 Mr. Truex has both his Bachelor of Architecture and his Master of Architecture Degrees from Ball State University.
 He has recently received awards for his commitment and service to the design and planning profession from CAP’s Alumni Society and the American Institute of Architecture, Indiana Chapter.